Public Affairs & Community Service

 Students who wish to readmit to the College must also have a minimum 2.5 cumulative GPA.

 Students with high school admission deficiencies that have been admitted to UNL may enter the College of Public Affairs and Community Service but must remove any deficiencies according to University policy.
+A course used to remove a high school deficiency may also apply toward a degree in the College.

 Students are responsible for knowing and completing all requirements of their chosen degree program.
 The aim and purpose of academic advising is to assist students in career planning, meeting the requirements of the degree program and in interpreting College policy regarding academic requirements.